swiftlang/swift-evolution/proposals/0335-existential-any.md

 ## Source compatibility

 Enforcing that existential types use the `any` keyword will require a source change.
-To ease the migration, I propose to start allowing existential types to be spelled with `any` with the Swift 5.6 compiler, and require existential types to be spelled with `any` under the Swift 6 language mode.
+To ease the migration, I propose to start allowing existential types to be spelled with `any` with the Swift 5.6 compiler, and require existential types to be spelled with `any` under a future language mode.
 The old existential type syntax will continue to be supported under the Swift 5 language mode, and the transition to the new syntax is mechanical, so it can be performed automatically by a migrator.

 [SE-0309 Unlock existentials for all protocols](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0309-unlock-existential-types-for-all-protocols.md) enables more code to be written using existential types.
-To minimize the amount of new code written that will become invalid in Swift 6, I propose requiring `any` immediately for protocols with `Self` and associated type requirements.
+To minimize the amount of new code written that will become invalid under `ExistentialAny`, I propose requiring `any` immediately for protocols with `Self` and associated type requirements.
 This introduces an inconsistency for protocols under the Swift 5 language mode, but this inconsistency already exists today (because you cannot use certain protocols as existential types at all), and the syntax difference serves two purposes:

 1. It saves programmers time in the long run by preventing them from writing new code that will become invalid later.
-2. It communicates the existence of `any` and encourages programmers to start using it for other existential types before adopting Swift 6.
+2. It communicates the existence of `any` and encourages programmers to start using it for other existential types before adopting `ExistentialAny`.

-### Transitioning to `any` in Swift 6
+### Transitioning to `any`

 The new `any` syntax will be staged in over several major Swift releases.
-In the release where `any` is introduced, the compiler will not emit any warnings for the lack of `any` on existential types.
+In the release where `any` is introduced, the compiler will not emit diagnostics for the lack of `any` on existential types, save for the aforementioned cases.
 After `any` is introduced, warnings will be added to guide programmers toward the new syntax.
-Finally, these warnings can become errors, or [plain protocol names can be repurposed](#re-purposing-the-plain-protocol-name), in Swift 6.
+Finally, a missing `any` will become an unconditional error, or [plain protocol names may be repurposed](#re-purposing-the-plain-protocol-name) — in Swift 6 or a later language mode.

 ## Effect on ABI stability